Skip to content

 Production use of this feature is available for specific editions only.
 Contact our sales team for more information.

-The ML Classification component uses the Snowflake Classification machine learning (ML) function to sort data into different classes using patterns detected in training data.
-The component requires that you have already created the trained model on your warehouse.
+The ML Classification transformation component uses the Snowflake Classification machine learning (ML) function to sort data into different classes using patterns detected in training data.
+The component supports both binary classification (two classes) and multi-class classification (more than two classes).

 Note